On the additive structure of algebraic valuations of polynomial semirings

-In this paper, we study atomicity and factorizations of the additive monoids of real-valuations $\nn_0[\alpha]$ of the cyclic free semiring $\nn_0[X]$, which we call (additive) monoid valuations of $\nn_0[X]$.
-The class of monoid valuations of $\nn_0[X]$ includes, as special cases, $\nn_0[X]$ (the valuation at any positive transcendental number) and all rational valuations $\nn_0[q]$.
-Rational valuations of $\nn_0[X]$ are special cases of Puiseux monoids, whose atomicity has been recently studied in connection to monoid rings~\cite{CG19} and upper triangular matrices over information semialgebras~\cite{BG20}.
-We put emphasis on algebraic valuations because the additive monoids of transcendental valuations are free and, therefore, trivial from the factorization-theoretical perspective.
-On the other hand, although algebraic valuations of $\nn_0[X]$ are natural generalizations of the rational valuations $\nn_0[q]$ studied in~\cite{CGG20}, most of the arithmetic and factorization properties of $\nn_0[q]$ do not hold or trivially generalize to algebraic valuations of $\nn_0[X]$.
-This is because, as we shall see later, most of such properties for an algebraic valuation $\nn_0[\alpha]$ depend on the minimal polynomial of $\alpha$.
+In this paper, we study atomicity and factorizations of the additive monoids $\nn_0[\alpha]$, where $\alpha$ is a positive real number.
+Such additive monoids are called here monoid valuations of $\nn_0[X]$.
+The class of monoid valuations of $\nn_0[X]$ includes, as special cases, $\nn_0[X]$ (the valuation at any positive transcendental number) and all monoid valuations $\nn_0[q]$ with $q$ being a positive rational, called here rational monoid valuations.
+Rational monoid valuations are Puiseux monoids, and the atomicity of the latter has been recently studied in connection to monoid rings~\cite{CG19} and upper triangular matrices over information semialgebras~\cite{BG20} (see also \cite{GGT19} and references therein).
+The additive monoids of transcendental valuations of $\nn_0[X]$ are free and, therefore, trivial from the factorization-theoretical perspective.
+Therefore we focus on monoids $\nn_0[\alpha]$, where $\alpha$ is a positive algebraic number.
+We call these monoids algebraic monoid valuations.
+Although algebraic monoid valuations of $\nn_0[X]$ are natural generalizations of rational monoid valuations (studied in~\cite{CGG20}), most of the arithmetic and factorization properties of rational monoid valuations do not hold or trivially generalize to algebraic monoid valuations.
+This is because, as we shall see later, most of such properties for an algebraic monoid valuation $\nn_0[\alpha]$ depend on the minimal polynomial of $\alpha$.